 - Mineral Oil

-Practice doing low manipulation styles so you can keep your hands out of your hair and not cause more breakage!
-If you start healthy hair care practices during this stage of your journey, you’ll be more prepared to take care of your newly natural hair.
+If you start healthy hair care practices during this stage of your journey, I promise that you’ll be more prepared to take care of your newly natural hair.

 Your hair will not become curly overnight and it won’t look like someone else’s.
 I remember seeing other women who were transitioning and compared their new growth with mine.
 Unfortunately, it did discourage me and I thought I was doing something wrong to my hair.
 However, that wasn’t true!